 As we make it our business and primary focus to discuss and explore the top trends in the coffee world, as well as in the super automatic coffee machines field, we constantly test and review new market arrivals.
-For this article in particular, we have decided to review the best super automatic espresso machines out there.
+For this article, in particular, we have decided to review the best super automatic espresso machines out there.
 We will be talking, of course, about Saeco, Jura Elektroapparate, Gaggia, Krups, and DeLonghi.
 As we are discussing the absolute top of the field in super automatics, it’s safe to say that we cannot speak of an unparalleled product, but we can certainly present an honest review of these machines.

 Regardless of their fairly high price point, super automatics sell more and more across the world.
-Excluding the human error factor, and providing a consistent excellent espresso through a fast brewing process, super automatics gain more fans every day.
+Excluding the human error factor, and providing a consistently excellent espresso through a fast brewing process, super automatics gain more fans every day.
 While espresso devotees will always recommend a manual machine for your espresso needs, we know that there’s no supreme authority coffee-wise.
 For those of us who don’t regard the espresso as being an elixir worthy of Greek gods, but just a delicious treat that we enjoy now and again, a fully automatic espresso machine is definitely a safe bet.

 Why Is a Super Automatic Espresso Machine Better than a Semiautomatic?